Public administration: International organizations

 There are a number of international public administration organizations.
-The Commonwealth Association of Public Administration and Management (CAPAM) is diverse, as it includes the 54 member states of the Commonwealth from India and the UK to Nauru.
-Its biennial conference brings together ministers of public service, top public officials and leading scholars.
-The oldest organization is the International Institute of Administrative Sciences (IIAS).
-Based in Brussels, Belgium, the IIAS is a worldwide platform providing a space for exchanges that promote knowledge and good practices to improve the organization and operation of public administration.
-The IIAS also aims to ensure that public agencies will be in a position to better respond to the current and future expectations and needs of society.
-The IIAS has set up four entities: the International Association of Schools and Institutes of Administration (IASIA), the European Group for Public Administration (EGPA), The Latin American Group for Public Administration (LAGPA) and the Asian Group for Public Administration (AGPA).
-IASIA is an association of organizations and individuals whose activities and interests focus on public administration and management.
-The activities of its members include education and training of administrators and managers.
-It is the only worldwide scholarly association in the field of public management.
-EGPA, LAGPA and AGPA are the regional sub-entities of the IIAS.
-Another body, the International Committee of the US-based Network of Schools of Public Policy, Affairs, and Administration (NASPAA), has developed a number of relationships around the world.
+The Commonwealth Association of Public Administration and Management (CAPAM) includes the 56 member states of the Commonwealth from India and the UK to Nauru.
+The oldest organization is the International Institute of Administrative Sciences (IIAS), founded in 1930, in Brussels, Belgium.
+Another body, the International Committee of the US-based Network of Schools of Public Policy, Affairs, and Administration (NASPAA), has developed several relationships around the world.
 They include sub regional and National forums like CLAD, INPAE and NISPAcee, APSA, ASPA.